 - School crisis response teams participate in the scenario-based training “Seconds Count,” to learn critical steps to responding to school violence (person with a weapon, etc.).
 These teams also do tabletop exercises to help prepare for a variety of emergencies (medical, natural disasters, wildlife on campus, etc.).

 - “Run, Hide, Fight” training for staff so they are as prepared as possible to respond to an active shooter.

-- Students and staff are trained in nationally recognized Standard Response Protocols (secure status, lockdown, hold status, shelter in place, evacuation).
+- Students and staff are trained in nationally recognized Standard Response Protocols (hold, secure status, lockdown, evacuation, shelter).